 Throughout history they have always been low in number, and often found themselves living side by side with other cultures like the Chainlanders and Detrithans.
 But for them there's never any such thing as just "fitting in".
 Rarely do people have a neutral opinion about Geminites.
 Depending on the era's prevailing sentiments, they are either pureblooded nobles to be admired and elevated, or devilish degenerates whose otherworldly seductive wiles ought to be feared and avoided.
 Never starved for controversy, some Geminites find it easier to hide or even deliberately blemish their own physical appearance so as to avoid standing out.

 All of this conflict centers around the claim that they are a divinely chosen (or cursed) people, a claim that may just as likely come from outside the race as from within it.
 It is not without merit because there is far more to it than just mere looks.
 Without a doubt, something is going on with the Geminites.
 Who could dispute it, when they boast a power as magnificent as the Blood Ward?

 The Blood Ward

-Geminites are innately gifted with the seemingly supernatural ability to resist all disease.
+Geminites are innately gifted with the ability to resist all disease.
 Of course, they bleed, freeze, fall, and starve just like everyone else.
-They can be poisoned through alchemical synthetics, or become violently allergic to rare and specific ingredients.
+They can be poisoned through alchemical synthetics, and some may become violently allergic to very rare and very specific ingredients.
 But thanks to the Blood Ward, Geminites never get "sick" per se.
 No colds, no flus, no fevers, venereal diseases, unsightly growths, inflammations, or infections.
+Their bodies fight off parasites with ease.
+Without fear, they can walk amongst the sick, or venture into sewers, or frolic in the woods and blithely play mushroom roulette for a lark.
 It is a miraculous boon to be sure, even if it makes Geminites an easy scapegoat during times of pestilence.